aerni/laravel-sync/README.md

     | Recipes
     |--------------------------------------------------------------------------
     |
-    | Define one or more recipes.
+    | Define one or more recipes with the paths you want to sync.
-    | Each recipe is a string with a relative path to the location to sync.
+    | Each recipe is an array of relative paths to your project's root.
     |
     */

     'recipes' => [

-        // 'assets' => 'storage/app/assets/',
+        // 'assets' => ['storage/app/assets/', 'storage/app/img/'],

     ],